JDunich/Java-Projects/README.md

 ### 🎉Init🎉 ###

-This repository is comprised of a handful of Java written programs that range from simple to more complicated.
+This repository is comprised of a handful of Java written programs that range from simple to more complicated which I wrote during my first year at university.
 Some of the following files Standard Libraries in order to display images made from the code.
 To download and use these libraries, please follow this [LINK](https://introcs.cs.princeton.edu/java/stdlib/).
 The Summary of each file can be seen below!

 <p align="center"><img src="https://64.media.tumblr.com/b939397bc11163b0a6f29fc4a3980c16/tumblr_inline_ngciu8uXPD1sgs7fm.jpg" /></p>